marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ======================================================================================
 Welcome to GrainSizeTools script
 ======================================================================================
-GrainSizeTools is a free open-source cross-platform script to visualize and characterize the grain size in polycrystalline materials and estimate differential stress via paleopizometers.
+A free open-source cross-platform script to visualize and characterize the grain size in polycrystalline materials and estimate differential stress via paleopizometers.